glyfish/glyfish.github.io/_posts/2018-07-21-inverse_cdf_sampling.md

 ## Conclusions

-An overview of the properties of the Inverse CDF Sampling has been given.
+An overview of Inverse CDF Sampling has been given.
 Algorithms for both the discrete and continuous cases that required a distribution CDF be invertible were developed and shown analytically to produce samples with distributions defined by the CDF.
-Example algorithm implementations for both discrete and continuous distributions were developed.
+Example implementations of the algorithms for both discrete and continuous distributions were developed.
 Samples produced by the algorithms for example target distributions were favorably compared.
 It was also shown that the continuous sampling algorithm was more performant than the discrete version.
 The discrete version required {% katex %}O(N_{samples}N){% endkatex %}
 operations while the continuous version required {% katex %}O(N_{samples}){% endkatex %} operations.